SantiagoSR-1/Machine-Learning-Algorithmic-Trading-Project-2/README.md

 ## Contributors

-New development created by Scientia Capital.
+New development created by Santiago .
 Code from 'Initial commit.' commit originates from UC Berkeley Extension and I do not claim original ownership nor scholarship.

 ---